dopefishh/praatalign/README.md

 sets the praat reading and writing preferences to *UTF-8*.

 ####Menu Items
+**NOTE: the aligning options will only work if the selection consists of a TextGrid and a LongSound, if you have selected a Sound instead of a LongSound the script will NOT work.
+This is because the location on disk is needed and a Sound is not located on the disk but in the memory**

 #####Generate dictionary from tier...
 This function will prompt for a file location to write alle the missing words from the selected tier to.
 Missing words are words that are either not in the